 Each semester, a registration hold is placed on all MEAM graduate student accounts before Advance Registration.
-Students are required to consult with their faculty advisors and go over their course registration plans to have their registration holds lifted.
+Students are required to check in and share their course plans with the department to get these holds lifted.
+Students should consult with their faculty advisors with questions about how different courses will best fit their career paths.

-Most students complete the degree in four (4) semesters in two (2) years.
+Most students complete the degree in two (2) years (four (4) academic semesters).
+Students are not expected to take courses during the Summer semesters.
 MEAM courses are not regularly offered during the summer (with the exception of MEAM 6990), but other courses from Penn Engineering may be offered.

-Below are three possible course plans/schedules for the MEAM MSE program.
-Most students follow the first course plan.
-The lighter course load in the final semester gives students time for job hunting, interviewing, and other activities in preparation for post-graduation.
+Below are three possible course plans/schedules for the MEAM MSE program following a 2 year completion plan.
+The lighter course load in the second year gives students time for job hunting, interviewing, and other activities in preparation for post-graduation.
 International students may request a Reduced Course Load (RCL) in their final semester to fulfill their visa requirements.